Pusher Alternative. Same Protocol. Cloudflare's Edge.

 How does Vask price broadcasts?

 Per broadcast, not per fan-out copy.
 If you publish one broadcast to a channel with 10,000 subscribers, that is one broadcast on the bill.
 Within your tier, we don't throttle, drop messages, or charge per subscriber copy.
 If you cross your plan limits we give you a grace period to adjust before caps kick in.
 Tier limits are published openly.
-The free Dev tier covers 100 concurrent connections and 1M broadcasts per month for local development.
+The Free Tier covers 100 concurrent connections and 500,000 broadcasts per month, shared across unlimited apps - no credit card required.
 Paid tiers run from $10/mo (Side: 500 concurrent, 2M broadcasts) up to $100/mo (Business: 10K concurrent, 100M broadcasts).
 The recommended tier for most production apps is Indie at $20/mo: 2K concurrent connections and 10M broadcasts per month.

 When should I NOT switch to Vask?